 Former Bok scrumhalf Paul Bayvel dies

-Bayvel, 71, who played in 10 Tests between 1974 and 1976, died following a protracted battle with lung cancer.
-The cancer had spread to his spine.
+Bayvel, 71, who played in 10 Tests between 1974 and 1976, died after a protracted battle with lung cancer, which had spread to his spine.

 Scrumhalf Bayvel represented the Springboks in an era in which they experienced spectacular highs and lows.

-It is still regarded as the biggest selection blunder in Springbok history.
-Bayvel was duly restored to his position.

-Although his Test career started in that disappointing series defeat, he was to play throughout the 1976 series win against Andy Leslie’s All Blacks in 1976.
+Although his Test career started in that disappointing series defeat, he was to play throughout the 1976 series win against Andy Leslie’s All Blacks.

-It was his partnership with Transvaal (Golden Lions) teammate Gerald Bosch that greatly contributed to the Springboks’ success in that series.
+It was his partnership with Transvaal teammate Gerald Bosch that greatly contributed to the Springboks’ success in that series.

 Bayvel represented Transvaal 51 times between 1972 and 1980.

-“He was a formidable player and a person and will be remembered by all those who knew him
+“He was a formidable player and person and will be remembered by all those who knew him.

 “It is always sad to lose a family member and we want to wish the Bayvels, as well as his other family members and friends, our sincere condolences in this time.